Ferroin/btrfs-subv-backup/README.md

 also create intermediary directories), or on an already eisting directory tree, in which case it will copy the existing data into the subvolumes.

+If you want some progress messages, add `--verbose` to the command line.

 If you need to manually recreate the subvolumes, you can find a list of them in the aforementioned JSON file under the 'subvolumes' key (the other keys store info about the filesystem itself to make it easier to